ssjatmhmy/hd/README.md

 # My solution for Kaggle 'Home Depot Product Search Relevance' competition

-This is my solution for the 'Home Depot Product Search Relevance' competition on Kaggle, which scored 0.45766 (76/2125) on Public Leaderboard.
+This is my solution for the 'Home Depot Product Search Relevance' competition on Kaggle, which scored 0.45766 (76/2125) on Public Leaderboard and 0.45751 (83/2125) on Private Leaderboard.

 Kaggle Profile : http://www.kaggle.com/ssjatmhmy